 Pioneer Dodge car owner Cotton Owens is one of 25 candidates being considered for induction into the NASCAR Hall of Fame this week.
-In 1966, the Spartanburg, S.C., native teamed with David Pearson to win what is now known as the Sprint Cup Series title.
+In 1966, the Spartanburg, S.C., native teamed with David Pearson to win the NASCAR Grand National (Cup) Series title.
 He claimed 38 Cup victories, 31 of which came with Dodge.

 Q: HOW DID YOU GET TOGETHER AND START DRIVING FOR COTTON OWENS?